nwfortner/waterBlocks/README.md

 To run this program:
  - Make sure you have node version 6 or greater installed.
  - Clone down this repo.
- - From the root directory run node index.js
+ - From the project root directory run node index.js
  - View the output in the console.
  - If you would like to change the parameters do so in the index.js on line 154.